 You might find yourself without health insurance if your employer doesn’t offer it.
 Fully 28 million Americans don’t have coverage and can’t afford to see a doctor when they’re sick.

 Unfortunately, the stress of knowing one accident can bankrupt you can further deteriorate your health.
 Researchers believe long-term stress can cause more frequent flare-ups in patients with Crohn’s and other autoimmune diseases.
+That’s why finding ways to combat chronic stress and its symptoms is so important.
 Try practicing yoga and deep breathing to both improve your physical health and calm your weary mind.

 5. Your Bedroom